christian-posta/ceposta-devops-ose/docs/set-up-gerrit.md

 email: jenkins@jenkins.org
 SSH-key: the public key from jenkins-gerrit project

-You should also log in as admin and update the All-Projects access to allow Non-INteractive users to modify refs/* and label-code-reviews for -1..+1
+You should also log in as admin and update the All-Projects access to allow Non-Interactive users to modify refs/* and label-code-reviews for -1..+1

 ## Prep the quickstart-fuse-rest project

 Next we need to get the project set up.
 So just like we created a new project (empty one) on gitlab, we'll do the same here for Gerrit.
-Click on "Projects" and then "Create New Project" The name of the project must match the name we gave to the project in GitLab (because that's how the replication from Gerrit to GitLab happens) and we MUST use the name __quickstart-fuse-rest__ because that's what's used in the Jenkins builds.
+Click on "Projects" and then "Create New Project" The name of the project must match the name we gave to the project in GitLab (because that's how the replication from Gerrit to GitLab happens) and we MUST use the name __quickstart-fuse-rest__ because that's what's used in the Jenkins builds for the demo.

 ---